-$The \ {\tt ImportedCluster} \ table \ holds \ all \ of \ the \ clusters \ which \ have \ been \ retrieved \ from \ the \ source \ connections.$
+The ImportedCluster table holds all of the clusters which have been retrieved from the source connections.

 Property Attributes Notes ClusterTypeID A numeric reference into a static table.
 Default: 1.
 The type of cluster.
 DPM Boolean (0 or 1).
 May be null.
 Whether Distributed Power Management (DPM) is enabled DRS Boolean (0 or 1).
 May be null.
 Whether Distributed Resource Scheduler (DRS) is enabled ExternalID Unsigned integer (bigint).
 Mandatory.
 Database key.
+The unique identifier for this imported cluster.
 Note: Strictly, this attribute may be null, because it forms part of a compound database key.
 However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
 ExternalName Alpha-numeric text (maximum 256 characters).
 May be null.
 The identifier of the cluster in the external cluster management system.

-Property Attributes Notes InventoryAgent Alpha-numeric text (maximum 64 characters).
+InventoryAgent Alpha-numeric text (maximum 64 characters).
 Default: ''.
 May be null.
 The name of the person or tool that performed the last inventory.
 InventoryDate Date/time field.
 May be null.
 The date the cluster last had inventory reported.
 Name Alpha-numeric text (maximum 256 characters).
 The user-visible name of the cluster.
 Namespace Alpha-numeric text (maximum 256 characters).
 May be null.
 The name of the domain/datacenter containing the cluster.